Skip to Main Content Skip to Footer Links

 APPLICATION

-To apply, please email cover letter, resume, and three professional references to human.resources@newberry.edu.
-Please use the subject line Executive Director of Institutional Research.
+If interested, please submit a cover letter, resume, and list of three professional references via email to human.resources@newberry.edu with the subject "Staff Accountant".

 JOB DESCRIPTION